SUCCESS STORY

 4️⃣ Much closer support

-5️⃣ Easier AI to train
+5️⃣ Easier-to-train AI

 The AI inside Zendesk was more complex to maintain.

-The result was not just technical.
+The result wasn't just technical.

 It was operational.